tharagarealestate/Tharaga_website/app/ENV_PRODUCTION_SETUP.md

 ---

-**Important**: The `.env.production` file is intentionally excluded from git for security reasons.
+**Important**: The `.env.production` file (located in the root directory) is intentionally excluded from git for security reasons.
 Always configure these variables in your hosting platform's environment variable settings.